Connect with us

 4. Obtain Land Rent Clearance Certificate

-The seller’s lawyer will obtain land rent clearance certificate from the office of the Commissioner of Lands at no cost.
+The seller’s lawyer will obtain a land rent clearance certificate from the office of the Commissioner of Lands at no cost.
 This process usually takes up to 19 days.

 5. Obtain Maps of the Land